 Compared to the Swiss “Gesellschaft mit beschränkter Haftung (GmbH)” that is established with a capital of CHF 20K, the shareholders can stay nameless and are not registered in the commercial register as the AG is not as person-oriented as the “GmbH” and the shareholders do not automatically have the ability to control and act on behalf of the company.

 The AG may be outlined as a company that has its capital that is distributed into specific shares and whose responsibilities are paid out only from the company gains.
 The shareholders must only fulfill the tasks outlined in the sections of the organization and are not individually responsible for the commitments of the company.
 The applicable regulations may be found in art.
 620 - 763 of the Swiss Code of Obligations.

-The key characteristics of the AG are as follows:
+The key Features of the AG are as follows:

 - A minimum of one founder is necessary.
 The founding entrepreneurs can either be Switzerland based or non-locals and may have a legal form as well as be an individual.

 - The registered money is distributed into parts and must add up to more than CHF 100K of which one-fifth, but more than CHF 50K, should be deposited.
 It may either be in cash or a deposit in that amount.

 - The official and notarial incorporation process is required to establish AG.
 The AG becomes a corporate body after it completes its registration in the commercial register. – The legal persons of the AG include general meeting as the ultimate governing council, the board of directors as the executive authority and the inspectors, if applicable, as the account-monitoring organ.

 - Shareholders are not obliged to participate in AG.
 Their obligation is restricted to compensation of share capital.